 What causes fiddle leaf fig brown spots, and what can be done to fix things once you notice them?
 Keep reading to get more information about these plants, why this happens, and what you can do to solve potential problems.

 1 – Some Brown Spots Could Be Caused by Past Issues

 Before going forward, it’s going to be important to recognize that brown spots that show up on fiddle leaf fig plants aren’t really going to go away.
 Therefore, if you recently purchased a fiddle leaf fig plant from someone, it’s possible that brown spots on the plant could be from past issues.

-If the brown spots in question truly are from past issues that the plant experienced, then you don’t have anything that you need to worry about.
-You essentially just have to watch the plant to ensure that the brown spots are not spreading.
+If the brown spots in question truly are from past issues that the plant experienced, you don’t have anything that you need to worry about.
+You essentially just have to watch the plant to ensure that the spots aren’t spreading.

 It can be a bit frustrating to know that your fiddle leaf fig isn’t going to be able to recover from damage that occurred in the past.
 Even if the brown spots look a bit unsightly, they aren’t going to go away over time.

 Now that you know this, you’ll be able to turn your attention toward trying to spot current causes of spots.
 It’s important to be vigilant when you’re caring for fiddle leaf fig plants and you’ll know a lot more about brown spot causes after reading the information below.